 The new campus occupies a site located in downtown Seattle across the street from the Space Needle.
-Formerly an asphalt parking lot, the site was restored with more than 40 percent of it turned into 2 acres of living roofs and native landscaping around the buildings.
+Formerly an asphalt parking lot, the site is restored with more than 40 percent of it turned into green space with 2 acres of living roofs and native landscaping around the buildings.

 Additionally, 47 evacuated tube solar collectors on the roof provide hot water to the campus, reducing the energy use by 30% and saving 4,750 therms of natural gas every year.
 In total, the energy efficiency strategies reduce energy use by 40% and the upfront investment will pay for itself in 30 years.

 Water conservation was also a top priority in order to protect the local watershed from further depletion and pollution.
 The two-acres of living roofs absorb and collect most of the rainwater runoff and the remainder is directed via the hardscaping and landscaping into the underground one-million gallon cistern.

 Water efficient plumbing fixtures and the use of rainwater reduce the campus's potable water use by nearly 80 percent and eliminate all polluted rainwater runoff.

 Recycled content materials and recycling efforts during construction also led to big payoffs for the campus.
 There was also a concerted effort to source materials locally and hire contractors from the area to boost the local economy.